-Congratulations!!!
-Children are truly a miracle, and while your body is always amazing, it is especially spectacular over the next 40 weeks.
-You are creating a human being so nutrition is key!
-Along with pre-natal care and vitamins these power foods can fuel you and your baby’s body to ensure you are both getting the nutrients you need to flourish.
-So rest when you can, take care of your body and stock up on these delicious super foods!
+Along with prenatal care and vitamins, including these power foods can fuel you and your baby’s body to ensure you are both getting the nutrients you need to flourish.
+So rest when you can, take care of your body, and stock up on these delicious superfoods!

 Dark Leafy Greens

-Simple and delicious leafy greens like spinach, kale, and cabbage are filled with vitamin-E, magnesium, and beta–carotene, which encourage skin, bone, eye, and cell growth.
-Our favorite way to incorporate greens is in this delicious Strawberry Spinach Salad recipe with chicken, pecans, and creamy Greek yogurt poppy seed dressing is filled with nutrition and super tasty.
+Simple and delicious leafy greens like spinach, kale, and cabbage are filled with vitamin E, magnesium, and beta–carotene, which encourage skin, bone, eye, and cell growth.

-Avocados are “nutritional superstars” filled with calcium, potassium and B6 that encourage brain and tissue development in your baby and also tend be easy on a queasy tummy.
-Avocado is high in healthy fats, so just a small amount of creamy Guacamole with whole grain chips or fresh veggies will give you tons of protein, nutrients and monounsaturated fats like oleic acid which is great for you and your baby’s heart health!
+Avocados are “nutritional superstars” filled with calcium, potassium, and B6 that encourage brain and tissue development in your baby and also tend to be easy on a queasy tummy.
+Avocado is high in healthy fats, so just a small amount of creamy Guacamole with whole-grain chips or fresh veggies will give you tons of protein, nutrients, and monounsaturated fats like oleic acid which is great for you and your baby’s heart health!

 Beans and Lentils